jeffdubo/bicycle-collisions/README.md

 ## Overview

 The primary purpose of this project was create an interactive dashboard to explore traffic collisions resulting in injury that involved bicyclists.
 Specifically, I wanted to better understand when, where, and how these collisions occur in San Francisco.
+This project also provided the opportunity to expand my Power BI skills and learn more about the types of data publicly available through DataSF.

 ## Setup and Usage